Planning an international trip can feel overwhelming, but it doesn’t have to be!

 - Schedule necessary vaccinations and health check-ups (you can check vaccinations required here)

-- Book your rental car and verify if you need an International Driving Permit
+- Book your rental car (we use DiscoverCars) and verify if you need an International Driving Permit

 - Register with your country’s travel advisory program like STEP (Smart Traveler Enrollment Program)